aubino/Robot_Firmware/README.md

 It is used to drive wheels and poerform a closed loop control over them for now.

 # Hardware configuration
-I use the ESP32 to write this low level firmware, 6V DC motors with quadrature encoders drived by the L289N  H bridge.
+I use the ESP32 to write this low level firmware, 6V DC motors with quadrature encoders driven by the L289N  H bridge.
 For Data fusion purposes, i'm also using the __MPU6050__ IMU to extract orientation.
 The pinout layout is as follows :
 ```yaml
 - Left wheel :